Eliaz-LR/3D-Minesweeper/README.md

-# demineur-3d
+# 3D Minesweeper

-This project is a simple minesweeper... in 3D with an online leaderboard.
+This project is a simple minesweeper... in 3D, first person view with an online leaderboard.

 Made with Unity.